-If the annual inspection has been scheduled or is due within ninety (90) days of the date the special inspection is scheduled the HACB may elect to conduct a full annual inspection.
+If the annual/biennial inspection has been scheduled or is due within ninety (90) days of the date the special inspection is scheduled the HACB may elect to conduct a full annual/biennial inspection.

 8-II.E.
-QUALITY CONTROL INSPECTIONS [24 CFR 982.405(b); HCV GB, p.
+QUALITY CONTROL INSPECTIONS [24 CFR 982.405(b); 24 CFR 985.3(e); HCV GB, p.
 10-32]

-HUD requires a PHA supervisor or other qualified person to conduct quality control inspections of a sample of units to ensure that each inspector is conducting accurate and complete inspections and that there is consistency in the application of the HQS.
+HUD requires a PHA supervisor or other qualified person to conduct quality control inspections of a sample of units to ensure that each inspector is conducting accurate and complete inspections and that there is consistency in the application of the HOS.

 The unit sample must include only units that have been inspected within the preceding three (3) months.
-The selected sample will include (1) each type of inspection (initial, annual, and special), (2) inspections completed by each inspector, and (3) units from a cross-section of neighborhoods.
+The selected sample should be drawn to represent a cross section of neighborhoods and the work of a cross section of inspectors.